• Safety Laws in Maryland

 If you're:

-• Riding a bicycle and under the age of 16, you must wear a helmet.
+• Riding on a bicycle under 16 years old, you must wear a helmet.

 • Riding a motorcycle you must wear protective headgear, regardless of your age.